ZanderDent/srf-ocr-app/README.md

 ---

 ## Export & File Sharing (Mobile)
-- **Known Issue:** On mobile devices, exported files (CSV, Excel, Word) are saved or shared as plain text files (e.g., `.txt`) instead of the intended format.
-This is due to current limitations with file handling and MIME type support in the mobile environment.
+- Exported files (CSV, Excel, Word) are saved to the app's sandboxed file system.
-- **Workaround:** After exporting, you must manually rename the file extension to `.csv`, `.xlsx`, or `.docx` for proper use.
 - On iOS, files are shared using the system share sheet.
 If you do not see the file in the Files app, use the share option to send/export it.
 - On Android, files can be shared or accessed via the app's file system or share sheet.
 - If you encounter encoding or file access issues, ensure you have the latest Capacitor plugins and permissions set in your native project.